Public prosecutor's office (Germany)

-However, due to their superior amount of personnel, training and experience, the police conduct the vast majority of criminal investigations on their own.
+However, due to their superior number of personnel and amount of training and experience, the police conduct the vast majority of criminal investigations on their own.
 Cases are normally only turned over to the prosecutor's office when they are considered to have been solved or all leads have gone cold.
 A prosecutor is usually only involved from the very beginning in homicide or serious white-collar crime cases.
 Police also contact prosecutors at an early stage when significant publicity is expected or they need help gaining a judicial arrest or search warrant etc., or when the Ermittlungsrichter is to interrogate a witness.

 In court, the approximately 5,200 public prosecutors in Germany are the prosecuting counsels.
 Unlike judges, public prosecutors are civil servants and therefore subject to the orders of their superiors.

 In investigations and in court, the prosecution is supposed to be "objective" and "neutral".
 However, instead of the legal principle of the maxim "in dubio pro reo" (Latin: "benefit of the doubt", see presumption of innocence) which applies to judges, the maxim for the prosecution is in dubio pro duriore, that is presumption of guilt.
 The reason for this is that the courts would be stripped of their proper role if in case of a doubt there were not even a trial, and because proof may yet be found within the trial.
 Still, it is (or should be) common for the Staatsanwaltschaft to request the acquittal of the defendant if the evidence that came to light in the courtroom or before suggesting the defendant is innocent.
 Naturally the defence's opinion often differs from that of the prosecution in this matter.